 The City of Chico’s Bidwell Park has the best urban swimming holes in California.
 Bold statement, but come find out for yourself and steep yourself in more than just cool water.
 From the rugged Sierra Nevada foothills to Downtown Chico, Big Chico Creek runs through the city and is lined with ecological treasures, curious history, and awe-inspiring vistas, which you can experience at any of its natural swimming holes throughout the park.

 Five Mile Recreation Area

-The first designated swimming hole in Upper Bidwell Park is rather tame, especially in the summer when Big Chico Creek’s flow relaxes.
-Alligator Hole is a pleasant stop along the pedestrian-only Yahi Trail and it’s only three-quarters of a mile from the Horseshoe Lake parking area (Lot E) making it a great destination for young hikers.
+The first designated swimming hole in Upper Bidwell Park, Alligator Hole is rather tame, especially in the summer when Big Chico Creek’s flow relaxes, making it a pleasant stop along the pedestrian-only Yahi Trail.
+Its shallow waters and location, only three-quarters of a mile from the Horseshoe Lake parking area (Lot E), also make it a great destination for young hikers.
 It’s also a nice spot to cool off one last time after a long hike.
 There’s a small gravel beach with nice views of the beginning of Upper Park’s South Rim.

 Bear Hole and Diversion Dam

 Bear Hole is easy to find from Alligator Hole: about a mile upstream along the Yahi Trail, you’ll notice that the trail starts following an old concrete ditch structure.
 You’ll also notice that Big Chico Creek begins cutting through a jumble of shiny black volcanic basalt (the Lovejoy Formation).
 This is how you know you’ve made it to Bear Hole.
 If Upper Park Road is open past Horseshoe Lake (Tuesday through Saturday with good weather), you can park at Lot K or L. It’s also pretty easy to find your way to Bear Hole from Upper Park’s Middle Trail or Lower Trail.

 Once you’re there, you’ll find out why Bear Hole is one of the most talked about features of Bidwell Park.
 Deep, sparkling pools connected by rushing chutes of water are surrounded by a natural rocky playground.
 The smooth basalt drenched in full sun is also a great spot to catch some rays.
 Just upstream of Bear Hole is the old diversion dam where additional pools can be found.
 Note that water currents in this area can be strong, especially in the winter and spring.
 Stay safe during your visit!